Donders-Institute/bidscoin/README.md

 ### The bidstrainer

-    usage: bidstrainer.py [-h] bidsfolder [samplefolder] [bidsmapper]
+    usage: bidstrainer.py [-h] bidsfolder [samplefolder] [bidsmap]

-    Takes example files from the samples folder to create a bidsmapper config file
+    Takes example files from the samples folder to create a bidsmap config file

     positional arguments:
       bidsfolder    The destination folder with the bids data structure